 The composition of the nutrient solution and how often it is applied will vary with the requirements of different plants and also with the season and local weather conditions.
 A high phosphate level encourages the early ripening of many crops.
 Tomatoes are responsive at different times of the year to varying proportions of the three major plant nutrients – potassium, nitrogen, phosphorus – and so the dosage is varied to produce the maximum yield.
 Tomatoes are also among the most responsive crops to potassium.
 On the other hand the provision of excessive quantities of potassium may well accentuate magnesium deficiency.

 A simply hydroponic system can be constructed for use by students, teachers, and beginning hydroponic enthusiasts.
-It utilizes a 10-gallon aquarium, an air supply, polystyrene board, and plants (Figure 2).
+It utilizes a 10-gal aquarium, an air supply, polystyrene board, and plants (Fig 2).
 If maintained properly, it can supply delicious fresh vegetables and herbs.

 Seedlings should be seeded prior to filling the tank. read the back of the seed package carefully; it will provide the germination (sprouting) time for whatever vegetable or herb is to be grown.
 Using rockwool or oasis cubes, place one seed in each cube and keep the cube moist until the seed has germinated.
 After the seeds germinate, they can be watered with a half-strength nutrient solution.
 Be sure to have a small seedling that has developed a few good roots before transferring to the hydroponic tank.

 Steps for assembly and operation of the hydroponic system